enosefelix/locale-api/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## Contact

 If you have any questions about this project, please feel free to open an issue or directly contact the project owner.

 ---

-## Acknowledgements

-Thanks to everyone who has contributed to this project and supported it.